iliketoprogram14/ILikeToProgram/_drafts/2-debugging-a-jekyll-website-in-visual-studio-code.md

 - Debugging in Chrome extension (https://github.com/Microsoft/vscode-chrome-debug)
 - Enable remote debugging port (see README from above link)
+- Settings need to have shell to bash and shell Args with the "--login" parameter
 - Configure launch.json (with link to file)
 - Configure tasks.json (with link to file)
 - Run task once at project start-up then enjoy debugging